mvelosos/Webservice-restful-bank/README.md

-#Java API Rest connected with postgresql for a bank
+# Java API Rest connected with postgresql for a simple bank application.